Living in Spain

 Reporting on Foreign Assets

-Since 2013, anyone living in Spain must declare certain assets held abroad.
+Since 2013, anyone living in Spain may need to declare certain assets held abroad.
 Failure to do so can result in serious penalties.
-Assets include property, shares, life insurance policies, bank accounts, and cryptocurrencies held on centralised exchanges.
-The law was introduced to improve tax compliance, and many offshore assets may no longer be tax-efficient.

 Spanish Taxes & Financial Planning

-Whether you’re relocating, retiring, or already settled in Spain, understanding how taxes and financial planning work here is essential.
+Whether you are relocating, retiring, or already settled in Spain, understanding how taxes and financial planning work is essential.

 Income Tax in Spain